xcp-ng/xcp-ng-org/docs/management/manage-at-scale/xo-api.md

 - `limit`: max number of objects returned
 - `fields`: if specified, instead of plain URLs, the results will be objects containing the requested fields
-- `filter`: a string that will be used to select only matching objects
+- `filter`: a string that will be used to select only matching objects, see [the syntax documentation](https://xen-orchestra.com/docs/manage_infrastructure.html#live-filter-search)
 - `ndjson`: if specified, the result will be in [NDJSON format](http://ndjson.org/)

 Simple request: